bf-software/import-helper/README.md

 shows modules that are not referenced by your project code
 * `import-helper.pasteLastIdentifier`: ┊ `Alt+V (⌥V on Mac)`\
 pastes the last imported symbol, alias or module name into your code

-## Release Notes

-### v1.2.0 - (Feb 16, 2023)

-fixed issues:
-* !! important !!
-I misspelled the setting: `import-helper.extensions.additional`.
-(I had a t instead of an s in "extensions".)
-As a result, your additional extensions setting will disappear--please reenter them.
-Sorry for the inconvenience.
-* adjusted the parsing of `paths` in `tsconfig.json` to better handle paths without asterisks

-new features:
-* added the `pasteLastIdentifier` command.
-After importing a symbol, or module, activate the Paste Last Identifier command `Alt+V (⌥V on Mac)` to paste it into your code.

-improvements:
-* smarter automatic selection of the default search identifier based on the cursor position in the editor.
-* search terms with a dot in them now behave like separate terms. ex. `my.test` is now like `my .test`, the same way `my/components` is `my /components`.
-* if the text of a single identifier is selected in the editor, it is used as the default search text.
-* for .svelte modules, multiple script tags are now supported.
-Imports are added to the nearest script section above the cursor.
-* `Ctrl+Shift+Up/Down (⇧⌘⭡/⭣ on Mac)` moves between multiple import sections for .svelte modules with multiple script tags.
-* the sort order of search results now gives more weight to recently imported or opened modules and symbols.
-* for some reason, vscode will not offer things like "svelte/animations" through intellisense.
-IH now checks all of the node_modules' package.json files for more modules to import.

-### v1.1.1 - (Oct 1, 2022)

-fixed issues:
-* when modules were created by a transpiler, Import Helper detected the new/updated files and inadvertently included them in its internal list of modules even if their folder was supposed to be excluded by the `Paths: exclude` setting.
-* when importing a symbol or module and its identifier was under the cursor in the editor, it would sometimes be replaced/completed incorrectly.
-* when importing svelte modules, the recommended default alias will now always start with an uppercase letter, even if the module name is lower case.

-### v1.1.0 - (Mar 27, 2022)

-new features:
-* symbol search:
-  - symbols are now initially grouped by type
-  - added ability to search for symbol types by preceding the search term with a /
-  - added toolbar buttons to filter for common symbol types

-fixed issues:
-* could not import a symbol when a default alias import already existed in the importing module.

-### v1.0.0 - (Mar 12, 2022)

-* documentation updates
-* tiny fixes

-### v0.9.0 - (Feb 18, 2022)

-new features:
-* added separators and group names to search results:
-  - module searches that return a lot of modules are grouped by full module imports, project modules, react, svelte, tests, misc files, node_modules, and imported symbols
-  - symbol searches are grouped by full imports already used, available symbols, and generic full imports

-* added additional project code extensions such as .mjs, .cjs, .mts, .cts, .mjsx, .cjsx, etc...

-fixed issues:
-* if upon using IH for the first time after opening a project, you tried to add an import statement that already existed, it would duplicate it in your code

-### v0.8.0 - (Feb 3, 2022)

-new features:
-* when `Add Import ┊ Alt+F11 (⌥F11 on Mac)` is invoked, the nearest symbol/identifier to the left of the cursor will be used as the default search text, provided that it was just recently typed in.
-If the text is a partial symbol or module name, it will be completed in the editor upon selecting a symbol or module name that matches that text.

-* as IH loads and parses project source code in the background, it will now update the search results periodically during a search.
-This is mainly useful during the first search of a coding session.
-The user may see the reference counts increasing in the search results as the project loads--especially for large projects.

-fixed issues:
-* stopped looking at `tsconfig.js --> include` to determine the modules available to Import Helper.
-IH now simply looks at all sub folders in the project for modules. (this is because developers may not want to use `tsconfig.js --> include` to include ambient modules at all but rather only import by using import statements in modules.)

-### v0.7.2 - (Dec 18, 2021)

-new features:
-* moved the `Open Module` and `Show All References` buttons from the toolbar, to the individual items found by the search

-fixed some behind-the-scenes issues:
-* modifying, creating and adding modules inside of symlinked project folders were not updating the list of searchable modules
-* .svelte files that hadn't yet been imported into the project were not available in the modules list
-* fixed the link to the repository in the vscode extension marketplace

-### v0.7.1 - (Dec 5, 2021)

-initial release.